naqvijafar91/cuteDB/README.md

 mkdir db
 go test
 ```
+It can be used as a library in any go project.

 ## BTree
 In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
 The B-tree is a generalization of a binary search tree in that a node can have more than two children.[1]
 Unlike self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relatively large blocks of data, such as discs.
 It is commonly used in databases and file systems.